dfinity/portal/docs/developer-docs/integrations/icrc-1/icrc1-ledger-local-setup.md

 ::: info
 If you want to deploy your ICRC-1 ledger on the mainnet you will have to complete the following steps.
+-   Remove the argument `--specified-id mxzaz-hqaaa-aaaar-qaada-cai`, you will receive the canister id upon deployment.
 -   You may want to specify further the intitially minted tokens by setting `initial_values = vec {<INITIAL_VALUES>}`.
 See the ledger.did file for the details of the argument.
 -   You will have to set the network option to `ic` -> `dfx deploy --network ic ...` before specifying the rest of the dfx command.
 -   the `ARCHIVE_CONTROLLER` is the [controller principal](/developer-docs/setup/cycles/cycles-wallet.md#controller-and-custodian-roles) of the archive canisters.